contao/docs/README.md

 ## Note

-Your are not dependent on the [Makefile](Makefile).\
-For example: Windows user can also execute the hugo CLI commands manually like:
+Your are not dependent on the [Makefile](Makefile).
+If `make` is not available in your operating system, you can still invoke the hugo commands.
+For example: Windows users can execute the hugo CLI commands manually like:

 ```
 cd page